ABOUT FORMIDABLE VEGETABLE

 PERMANENT CULTURES

-Up until relatively recently, people managed to live pretty sustainably on the planet for hundreds of thousands of years.
+Up until relatively recently, most people managed to live pretty sustainably on the planet for hundreds of thousands of years.
 So what happened?
 At some point, it seems some if us humans started to think of ourselves as separate from or above ‘Nature’, which has been causing all kinds of problems ever since.

 Their debut album Permaculture: A Rhymer’s Manual was based on the book: Permaculture: Principles & Pathways Beyond Sustainability by David Holmgren.